If you’ve been a victim of a criminal act, then you’ve every right to seek compensation for your injuries and the stress caused by the event.

 Claiming for a criminal injury is slightly different to a typical personal injury claim.
 This is because you have a shorter time frame to start your claim; it must start within two years, rather than three.

-However, if your accident happened in the last two years, then it’s likely you can make a claim if:
+However, if your injury happened in the last two years, then it’s likely you can make a claim if:

-You also have longer to claim if your accident happened when you were a child or before 1st August 1964.
+You also have longer to claim if your injury happened when you were a child, or before 1st August 1964.